Designated hitter: Awards

-Shohei Ohtani won three Most Valuable Player awards while playing the majority of his games at designated hitter.
+Shohei Ohtani won four Most Valuable Player awards while playing the majority of his games at designated hitter.
 In 2024, Ohtani became the first MVP winner to play exclusively at DH.

 The Baseball Writers' Association of America presents an annual award to the outstanding designated hitter of the season, called the Edgar Martínez Award.
 Renamed for the former Seattle Mariners DH after his retirement in 2004, the award was introduced in 1973 and has been given every season since, except 1994 due to the players' strike.
 Multiple winners include David Ortiz (eight times), Martínez (five times), and Shohei Ohtani (four times).

 DHs have generally not had much impact on the Major League Baseball Most Valuable Player Award or National Baseball Hall of Fame voting, because of the relative rarity of the full-time DH and the DH not contributing defense.

 In 2021, Shohei Ohtani became the first everyday DH to win league MVP honors, having played in 126 of 155 games (81.29%) at DH.
 However, Ohtani's MVP season was mainly due to his success as a two-way player, having also logged 23 games as a pitcher and seven games in the outfield.
 In 2023, Ohtani won his second MVP award, playing 134 of 135 games as a DH that season while also pitching in 23 of those games.
 In 2024, Ohtani, now with the Los Angeles Dodgers in the National League, won his second consecutive MVP award, the first time the award was given to a player who exclusively played as a DH.
 Due to Tommy John surgery on his pitching elbow, Ohtani only played as a DH in 2024.
 Ohtani won his third consecutive MVP award in 2025, returning to two-way form with 47 innings in 14 starts as a pitcher in addition to 158 appearances as a DH.